miguelzaga/workit-landing-page/README.md

-# workit-landing-page
+# Workit landing page

-Frontend Mentor newbie challenge
+This is a Frontend Mentor newbie challenge